Post: Build a Digital HR Roadmap: Strategic Guide for Leaders

 Three characteristics define a functional digital HR roadmap:

-• It defines success metrics before implementation begins.
-Time-to-hire, hours reclaimed per HR FTE per week, error rate reduction in data-sensitive processes, and employee satisfaction scores (eNPS) must be baselined before the first automation workflow is built, or attribution becomes impossible.
+- Success metrics defined before implementation begins.
+Time-to-hire, hours reclaimed per HR FTE per week, error rate reduction in data-sensitive processes, and employee satisfaction scores must be baselined before the first automation workflow is built, or attribution becomes impossible.

 How a Digital HR Roadmap Works

-A digital HR roadmap operates in four sequential phases.
-Each phase produces a defined output that becomes the input for the next.
-Compressing or skipping any phase degrades the quality of every subsequent phase — which is why most roadmap failures can be traced to decisions made (or avoided) in Phase 1.
+A digital HR roadmap operates in four sequential phases – each producing a defined output that becomes the input for the next.
+Compressing or skipping any phase degrades the quality of every subsequent phase, which is why most roadmap failures trace back to decisions made (or avoided) in Phase 1.

 Phase 1 – Current-State Audit